kellsull/item-eyes/README.md

 ## Future Considerations
 Plans for this project include adding more documentation so it better serves as a sample project.
 Also adding functionality via controllers and adding new and expanding existing models.

+There is a known issue which occurs during operation with EF core, where performing actions immediately (or a short time) after previous actions can cause threading issues.
+This can be addressed by utilizing DbContextFactory to create seperate context threads for these actions.
+This would also be a potential addition to this project.